thehouseplant/pew-survey-2016/README.md

   - Navigate to the project directory and run `npm install`

 ## Commands
-- `npm run clean` cleans the data and saves it to a JSON file
+- `npm run clean` cleans the original dataset and saves it separated JSON files
-- `npm run csv` generates a CSV file from the cleaned data
+- `npm run csv` generates a CSV file from each of the JSON files